 After University, a gap year travelling was not a viable financial option, but we did somehow manage a once in a lifetime trip to New Zealand.
 Whilst travelling around in our rickety old campervan (Internet bargain) we met a few travelling couples contemplating emigrating.
 Ultimately we jumped on this opportunity, being in the right age bracket and qualified in skill shortage areas.

-We left Manchester with working holiday visas and the promise of a teaching job interview in the south island.
+We left Manchester with working holiday visas and the promise of a teaching job interview on the south island.
 We did end up buying our first house and attempted to be ‘normal’, but ultimately ended up renting it out within a year and moving to Australia for 3 years instead.

-Eventually we got around to renovating that house and sold it along with 99% of our possessions in 2016.
+Eventually, we got around to renovating that house and sold it along with 99% of our possessions in 2016.
 Buying tickets to Kuala Lumpur with no plans further than spending 3 months in Malta was the start of our family travel adventure.

 After spending nearly nine months in Gran Canaria we are now slowly exploring the United Kingdom.